yllibrahja/Grid-and-Flexbox/README.md

 > This example sets default heights for rows and widths for columns that haven't been explicitly sized.

 ### grid-auto-flow
-* We'll specify the default placement direction for items using <code>'grid-auto-flow'</code>.
+* We'll specify the default placement direction for items using `'grid-auto-flow'`.
 ```html
 <div class="grid-container">
     <div class="grid-item">1</div>